""

 Overall Graduate GPA Requirement 3.00 GPA required.

-Other Grade Requirements Credits are not counted from courses in which a grade of BC or below is obtained for the Biophysics core courses.
-In the event of an unsatisfactory grade, the student must repeat the course and obtain a grade of B or better if they want to count the class towards their Biophysics GPA and course requirements.
+Other Grade Requirements Degree requirements are not satisfied from courses in which a grade of BC or below is obtained for the Biophysics core courses.
+In the event of an unsatisfactory grade, the student must repeat the course and obtain a grade of B or better if they want to count the class towards their degree course requirements.

 Assessments and Examinations Students are required to complete an oral preliminary exam.
 The oral exam should be completed no later than the end of the student’s third fall semester in the program.
 This exam consists of an oral defense of a written research proposal.
 The format of the research proposal is based on the format for an NIH F31 predoctoral grant application.
 If the student feels they need more time to complete the oral exam, they must request an extension from the Biophysics Office.